The Importance of Imaginative Play - Baby Chick

 Thinking Skills

-Children who pretend also engage in problem solving.
-They often need to problem solve as an individual (how do I make this tower bigger without it falling over?) and finding solutions together as a pair or a team (how do we secure this sheet to the chairs to build our fort?).
+Children who pretend also engage in problem-solving.
+They often need to problem solve as an individual (how do I make this tower bigger without it falling over?) and find solutions together as a pair or a team (how do we secure this sheet to the chairs to build our fort?).
 Kids often have to discover and analyze which tools they need or what materials they should use when engaging in creative play.
-When they start to think like this, they are working out the muscles that will allow them to better think creatively as they become adults and face harder problems in life.
+When they start to think like this, they are working out the muscles that will allow them to think creatively as they become adults and face harder problems in life.

 The Importance of Imaginative Play | Baby Chick